WelshieFrenchie/BTS-Exam-PHP-Project/README.md

 # BTS-Projects
-My public projects used for my 2 developper license (BTEC equivalent)
+My public php porject used for the exam of my developper diploma (BTEC equivalent)